deeplearning4j/deeplearning4j/ADRs/0007 - Nd4j classifiers.md

 compiled type (avx etc or blank if normal) - software linked against (cudnn, onednn, armcompute) - version

-An example for onednn could be: dnnl-2.2 avx256-dnnl-2.2
+An example for the one dnn platform extension could be: dnnl-2.2 avx256-dnnl-2.2